osnr/TabFS/tabfs.md

   filesystem, even ones you'd assume are reasonably battle-tested and well-engineered like sshfs?

+- other performance stuff -- remembering when we're already attached to things, reference counting, minimizing browser roundtrips. not sure impact of these

+- TypeScript (how to do with the minimum amount of build system and package manager nonsense?)

 - look into support for Firefox / Windows / Safari / etc. best FUSE equiv for Windows? can you bridge to the remote debugging APIs that all of them already have to get the augmented functionality? or just implement it all with JS monkey patching?

-- window management. tab management where you can move tabs
+- window management. tab management where you can move tabs. 'merge all windows'

-- snapshotting (snapshot.html / snapshot.mhtml file)

-- fix leaks

-- elim unnecessary round-trips / browser API calls

 ## hmm